-The City Council conducted a public hearing regarding this Agreement on January 17, 2023, and approved this Agreement by Resolution R-5583 on March 21, 2023, which authorizes the City Manager to execute this Agreement after its execution by King County.
+The City Council conducted a public hearing regarding this Agreement on January 17, 2023, and approved this Agreement by Resolution No. R-5583 on March 21, 2023, which authorizes the City Manager to execute this Agreement.

 By their signatures below, the persons executing this Agreement each represent and warrant that they have full power and authority to bind the entity on whose behalf such person signs, and that such entities have full power and actual authority to enter into this Agreement and to carry out all actions required of them by this Agreement.